How to Put Air in Bike Tires at Gas Station?

 But if the nozzle is long and narrow and is secured by a nut and a rubber cap, then it’s a Presta valve.
 In this case, you will need an adapter that will turn your Presta valve into a Schrader valve so that you can inflate your tire.

-If you are unfamiliar with PSI, it refers to the amount of air pressure the bike requires to work correctly.
-The recommended Pound Per Square Inch (PSI) of your motorcycle is printed at the side of your bike, towards the part that touches the rim.
+If you are unfamiliar with PSI (Pound Per Square Inch), it refers to how much air pressure the wheel requires to work correctly.
+The recommended PSI for your tire is printed at the side wall of your tire, towards the part that touches the rim.
 So, if you are unsure how much air it should have, check there.

 Check the PSI level with a pressure gauge if you want to know how much you should inflate the tire.
 The tire pressure ranges are: